-The panic hotkey ESC (on the upper left side of your keyboard) cancels any active remote control, e.g., in the rare case of any undefined system state or if you visually "lost" the mouse cursor in large monitor setups:
+The customizable panic hotkey (on the upper left side of your keyboard) resets ShareMouse and cancels any active remote control, e.g., in the rare case of any undefined system state or if you visually "lost" the mouse cursor in large display setups:

-Under, you can customize, how many times ESC must be pressed in order to recognize your state of panic.
+Under, you can customize, how many times the panic hotkey must be pressed in order to recognize your state of panic.

-Example: If you configure two panic key repetitions, the first ESC press would be sent to the remote computer and the second ESC press would trigger panic and cancels the remote control.
+Example: The default hotkey is ESC.
+If you configure two panic key repetitions, the first ESC press would be sent to the remote computer and the second ESC press would trigger panic and cancels the remote control.

 On a Windows-PCs, you can configure a hotkey underfor the local computer, that issues the infamous CTRL + ALT + DEL keyboard shortcut on the remote PC.